 My grandfather’s assignment throughout the war was to lead reconnaissance teams, first in North Africa and then in Italy.
 The job of recon was to find the enemy, the idea being that you can’t fight him unless you know where he is.
 You knew the enemy was over there somewhere, so you climbed in your jeep and you went looking for him.
 When somebody started shooting at you, you knew you’d found him.
 It was a pretty busy theater of operations, so they found the enemy a lot.

 Odd as it seems, recon was actually regarded as good duty by a certain type.
 You operated independently, under very general instructions.
 You were basically on your own, making your own decisions, living by your wits.
 But what the job lacked in regimentation, it more than made up for in danger, because the enemy had an unfortunate habit of showing up rather unexpectedly.
 In recon you never engaged except in self-defense, but in a surprise situation, instincts take over, and he who was quickest on the trigger usually prevailed.
-My grandfather’s squads never lost a single man, a claim the other side could not make.
+My grandfather’s squads, careful and alert always, were also lethal in the occasional pinch and never lost a single man, a claim the other side could not honestly make.

-Amazingly, despite dozens of close scrapes, my grandfather made it through more than three years of combat without suffering a single wound.
+Amazingly, despite dozens of close scrapes, harry Burleigh made it through more than three years of combat without suffering a single wound.
 A single physical wound, that is.
 The stress of constantly being in danger took a toll, though.
 By war’s end this man of sturdy frame and greater than average height was a walking skeleton weighing a mere 115 pounds.

 The Long Shadow of War